rage-rb/rage/README.md

 * **API-only** - separation of concerns is one of the most fundamental principles in software development.
 Backend and frontend are very different layers with different goals and paths to those goals.
 Separating BE code from FE code results in a much more sustainable architecture compared with classic Rails monoliths.

-* **Acceptance of modern Ruby** - the framework includes a fiber scheduler, which means your code never blocks while waiting on IO.
+* **Acceptance of modern Ruby** - the framework includes a fiber scheduler, which means your code never blocks while waiting on I/O.

 ## Installation